- $13 Billion+ Won

 - Fraud or negligent misrepresentation: If you relied on a statement that turned out to be untrue, whether the statement was intentionally or inadvertently misleading, you may have a claim for a misrepresentation or fraud.

 - Tortious interference: Tortious interference occurs when one party intentionally interferes with the contract or business relationship of another party and causes economic harm.

-Contingency-fee business litigation is an invaluable tool in contract disputes because it allows the damaged party to pursue the full amount they are contractually owed, without fear of high hourly attorneys’ fees making litigation unsustainable.
+Contingency fee business litigation is an invaluable tool in contract disputes because it allows the damaged party to pursue the full amount they are contractually owed, without fear of high hourly attorney fees making litigation unsustainable.
 When both parties to a contract dispute are paying an attorney by the hour, the wealthier party can drive up costs and force their opponent into an unfairly low settlement.
-Contingency-fee contract litigation provides our clients with an affordable attorney so they can see their case through to the end.
+Contingency fee contract litigation provides our clients with an affordable attorney so they can see their case through to the end.

-Depending on the contract dispute, it also may be possible to shift attorneys’ fees to the other party.
-Importantly, even if your attorney is working on a contingency fee basis, you may still be able to recover your attorneys’ fees as if you were paying out-of-pocket.
+Depending on the contract dispute, it also may be possible to shift attorney fees to the other party.
+Importantly, even if your lawyer is working on a contingency fee basis, you may still be able to recover your attorney fees as if you were paying out of pocket.

 To discuss your situation with the Business Trial Group at no cost, fill out our case evaluation form.